j-epifanio/Chimera-EEG-paper/README.md

 # Chimera-EEG-paper
-Please read the README.txt before using the codes.
+Please read the README.docx before using the codes.